Understanding Combined Ratings: Why 50% + 50% Doesn’t Equal 100%

 Evidence TypeExampleImportance Score

-Disability Benefits Questionnaires (DBQs)Specific VA forms (e.g., Back DBQ, Mental Health DBQ) completed by a physician detailing severity.⭐⭐⭐⭐⭐
+Disability Benefits Questionnaires (DBQs)Specific medical forms completed by a clinician detailing symptom severity and functional limitations.⭐⭐⭐⭐⭐

-Independent Medical Opinions (IMOs)Specialist analysis linking condition to service and detailing functional impact.⭐⭐⭐⭐⭐
+Independent Medical Opinions (IMOs)Specialist analysis detailing the clinical diagnosis and functional impact of a condition.⭐⭐⭐⭐⭐

-Current Medical RecordsTreatment notes, test results (e.g., PFTs for COPD, ROM for joints), imaging reports.⭐⭐⭐⭐
+Current Medical RecordsTreatment notes, test results (e.g., PFTs for COPD, ROM for joints), and clinical imaging reports.⭐⭐⭐⭐

-Lay StatementsDescriptions of symptom impact on daily life/work from veteran, family, etc.⭐⭐⭐
+Lay StatementsDescriptions of symptom impact on daily life/work from the veteran or observers.⭐⭐⭐

-Pro Tip: Ensure you have strong evidence for each condition you claim.
-Use the Medical Evidence Checklist in our Resource Center to stay organized.
+Pro Tip: Ensure you have strong medical evidence for each condition.
+Use the Medical Evidence Checklist in our Resource Center to track your clinical documentation.

 4. Common Pitfalls & How to Avoid Them

-Assuming Simple AdditionAlways use the VA combined ratings table or a reliable calculator like the VA Benefits Calculator for accurate results.
+Assuming Simple AdditionAlways use a reliable calculator like the VA Benefits Calculator to understand how different clinical ratings combine.

-Ignoring Secondary ConditionsDon’t forget to claim conditions caused or aggravated by primary service-connected issues (e.g., radiculopathy from back problems).
-These add to the combined rating calculation.
+Overlooking Secondary Medical IssuesDocument conditions clinically caused or aggravated by primary issues (e.g., radiculopathy resulting from back pathology).

-• Claim Everything Applicable: Ensure you file claims for all potentially service-connected conditions, including primary issues, secondary conditions, and conditions aggravated by service.
+• Document All Medical Conditions: Ensure you have medical evaluations for all health issues, including primary diagnoses, secondary conditions, and conditions aggravated by service.

-• Focus on Strong Evidence for Each Claim: Since ratings combine multiplicatively, ensuring each individual rating is maximized through strong evidence (IMOs, DBQs) is crucial.
+• Focus on Strong Clinical Evidence: Since ratings combine multiplicatively, ensuring each individual rating is supported by comprehensive medical evidence (IMOs, DBQs) is essential.

-• Get Expert Support: If you have multiple conditions or are unsure about potential secondary claims, schedule a free consultation with Woobie.io to review your case and optimize your claim strategy.
+• Professional Medical Review: If you have multiple conditions, schedule a consultation with Woobie.io to review your medical history and obtain the necessary clinical documentation.

-“I had ratings for my back (40%) and knee (20%), which combined to 50%.
-Woobie helped me file a secondary claim for radiculopathy (nerve pain) linked to my back, which got rated at 20%.
-Adding that pushed my combined rating from 52% (rounded to 50%) up to 62% (rounded to 60%), increasing my monthly benefits.” – James T., Army Veteran (Read more at Success Stories).
+“I had clinical ratings for my back (40%) and knee (20%), which combined to 50%.
+Woobie.io provided a medical evaluation for radiculopathy (nerve pain) linked to my back, which was subsequently rated at 20%.
+This medical documentation pushed my combined rating from 52% up to 62%.” – James T., Army Veteran.

 6. Frequently Asked Questions